Eugene O’Neill’s darkest and most nihilistic play, with a foreword by Harold Bloom

 Eugene O’Neill (1888–1953), the father of American drama, won the Pulitzer Prize for Drama four times and was awarded the Nobel Prize for Literature in 1936.
 Harold Bloom (1930–2019) was Sterling Professor of the Humanities at Yale University and Berg Professor of English at New York University, and the author of many books, including The Western Canon, Shakespeare: The Invention of the Human, and Where Shall Wisdom Be Found?

-Selected as a 2007 AAUP University Press Book for Public and Secondary School Libraries
+Selected by the Association of American University Presses as a University Press Book for Public and Secondary School Libraries, 2007

 “We live and die, in the spirit, in solitude, and the true strength of Iceman is its intense dramatic exemplification of that somber reality . . . life, in Iceman, is what it is in Schopenhauer: illusion.”—from the foreword by Harold Bloom

 Sign up for updates on new releases and special offers

 Our website offers shipping to the United States and Canada only.
 For customers in other countries: